 Rum River Central Regional Park, Ramsey

-The Rum River has an amazing number of twists and turns, which makes it perfect for a whole network of trails in 434-acre Rum River Central Park.
+The Rum River has an amazing number of twists and turns, which makes it perfect for a whole network of hiking trails in 434-acre Rum River Central Park.
 You’ll share the trails with bikers and may see horses, too.
+This park has the largest hills in Anoka County’s park system for a more challenging trail run.

 This is the first of three Rum River parks, known very much for its paddling on the Rum.
 Here’s the summer trails map for Rum River Central.